 - Queensland also houses the world's best collection of dinosaur tracks near Winton.

-- The state animal is Koala.
+- The state animal of Queensland is Koala.

 - The flower representation of the state is Cooktown orchid